Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/async.md

 If we don't currently have a join handle, then we start a new thread, passing in the duration and our Arc'd Waker.
 Using the `Arc<Mutex<_>>` allows us to change the Waker being called from the other thread.
-The thread only does two things, sleeps itself for the duration, and then calls the Waker.
+The thread only does two things, sleeps itself for the duration, and then calls the Waker by calling the `.wake_by_ref()` method which avoids consuming the Waker.

 > Note: Thread sleeps are not accurate, the only thing that can be guaranteed is that the thread will sleep for
 > _at least_ the given Duration... unless the Duration is zero, in which case even sleeping isn't guaranteed.
 Its fine